Did You Suffer Side Effects of Tylenol?

 For decades, pregnant women have been taking Tylenol to relieve pregnancy-related pain, mild fevers, and minor discomforts, including headaches and backaches.
 After all, Tylenol has long been regarded as safe for pregnant women and developing babies and it remains the most widely used medicine during pregnancy.
 As many as 65% of American women say they took Tylenol or another acetaminophen-containing medication while pregnant, many at their healthcare provider’s recommendation.
 Sadly, it appears that Tylenol may not be as safe as once believed, considering emerging research highlighting the possible fetal risks associated with maternal Tylenol use, including a potential increased risk of developing autism and/or ADHD in childhood.

-Lawsuits Against Tylenol for Liver Injury, Liver Failure, and Autism/ADHD
+Lawsuits Against Tylenol for Autism/ADHD

-June 2022 – A mother in Washington state files one of the first Tylenol lawsuits against Walmart on behalf of her minor daughters, both of whom she alleges suffered side effects of acetaminophen use during pregnancy.
+June 2022 – A mother in Washington state files one of the first Tylenol ADHD lawsuits against Walmart on behalf of her minor daughters, both of whom she alleges suffered side effects of acetaminophen use during pregnancy.
 “Increasing experimental and epidemiological research shows that prenatal exposure to [acetaminophen] alters fetal development, which significantly increases the risks of neurodevelopmental disorders, including but not limited to, ASD and ADHD,” her lawsuit states.
 According to the claim, both of her daughters have developed ADHD and one was being tested for autism at the time the complaint was filed.

 October 2022 – The Judicial Panel on Multidistrict Litigation (JPML) creates an acetaminophen ASD/ADHD multidistrict litigation (MDL) in the U.S. District Court for the Southern District of New York, stating that all Tylenol autism lawsuits filed in federal courts nationwide will be transferred there.